Parapet LogoParapet is an Integrated Risk ManagementPARAPET®

 Perform Routine Risk Assessments

-Conducting regular risk assessments will help identify new vulnerabilities and emerging threats, allowing your organization to adjust its security posture accordingly.
+Conducting regular risk assessments is essential for uncovering new vulnerabilities and emerging cyber threats, allowing your organization to modify its security stance as needed.

 Collaborate with External Stakeholders

-Engage with third-party vendors, regulators, and industry peers to stay informed about emerging threats and share best practices.
+Engage with vendors, regulators, and industry peers to stay informed about the latest threats and to exchange best practices.

 Perform Routine Risk Assessments